cedowens/Page-Finder/README.md

 This script works in the following way:

-1. Prompts for IP range and number of threads (note: ulimit -n will show you the max number of threads currently configured on your device; that number can be increased)
-2. Attempts a socket connection to hosts in the provided IP range
+1. Attempts a socket connection to hosts in the provided IP range
-3. Builds a list of all hosts it was able to successfully connect to port 8080 on as well as port 10250 on
+2. Builds a list of all hosts it was able to successfully connect to port 8080 on as well as port 10250 on
-4. For each host in each list (#3 above), the script searches for the following interesting pages:
+3. For each host in each list (#3 above), the script searches for the following interesting pages:

 *Jenkins unauthenticated script console page (/script)